-Descending steeply beside the graveyard, we turned off towards the tiny hamlet of Bilhac.
+Descending steeply beside the graveyard, we turned off on a wheel track towards the tiny hamlet of Bilhac.

-Beyond that there was evidence of the recent rains on the track – large puddles – before it climbed into a wooded hillside and joined what was plainly a traditional main road, with a drystone retaining wall and remnants of paving underfoot.
+There was evidence of the recent rains on this track – large puddles that we had to skirt around – before we climbed up a wooded hillside and joined what was plainly a traditional main road, with a drystone retaining wall and the remnants of paving underfoot.

 Eventually this old road emerged into cropland, where the farmers were out winnowing their cut hay after the rain, no doubt hoping, as we were, that summer had begun at last.

-When this old road was swallowed up by a modern highway (the D906), we found a way through the fields to a smaller road for the entry into St-Paulien.
+When this old road was swallowed up by a modern highway (the D906), we found a way through the fields to a smaller road for the last kilometre or so before we entered St-Paulien.

 After that we retired to our room, which looked directly onto the church, and slept for the whole afternoon, only surfacing in time to send off an email to our nearest and dearest, assuring them that we had arrived safely in France.

-This was accomplished without rising from our bed, thanks to our wonderful little iPod, which still has the thrill of novelty after two years.
+This was accomplished without rising from our horizontal position on the bed, thanks to our wonderful little iPod, which still has the thrill of novelty after two years.